RankquantRQ

 σ_u (reviewer personal SD)df = n_u − 1.
 Bessel-corrected.
 Reviewer normalization requires σ_u > 0, which is automatic once a reviewer has any rating variance across their history.

 Admission rule n_u ≥ 2Minimum df = 1 for σ_u to be defined at all.
-A reviewer with n_u = 1 has no μ_u / σ_u — they go on file and are excluded from R1 and R2.
-Reviewers with n_u ≥ 2 but σ_u = 0 are excluded from R1/R2 but included in R3 via imputed σ̃_s.
+A reviewer with n_u = 1 has no μ_u / σ_u — they go on file and are excluded from every published figure.
+Reviewers with n_u ≥ 2 but σ_u = 0 have no defined z-score either (division by zero), so they are excluded too.

-R1 aggregation dfdf = N − 1 for the per-product mean z-score, where N is the count of qualifying reviewers of that product.
-Used implicitly in SE(R1) = 1/√N (scale factor 1 because z-scores have unit variance by construction).
+Aggregation dfdf = N − 1 for the per-product mean z-score, where N is the count of qualifying reviewers of that product.
+That mean is what the global and in-cohort percentiles rank, unaltered.
+The df shows up in SE(Ẑ) = 1/√N (scale factor 1 because z-scores have unit variance by construction), which sets the width of the 90% CI-floor published alongside the item.

 Each estimator's df and the consequence when data is thin.